Bryan Kilgallin's mental health

 Journal article

-So I went through my first review.
-I got more evidence, including an additional evidence form.
+So, I went through my first review, I got more evidence, including the supplementary evidence form.
 This was submitted to an NDIA official.
-But again it was rejected; I wasn't disabled enough.
+But again it was rejected--I wasn't disabled enough.

-Next, with the help of a lawyer and my advocate, I went to the next stage of review.
-My lawyer asked for more time to get further evidence that was required.
-This was an extensive report from my psychiatrist about my mental illness.
+Next, with the assistance of a lawyer and my advocate, I went to the next stage of review.
+My lawyer requested an extension of time to get further evidence that was required--an extensive report from my psychiatrist about my mental illness.

 When I shared my experience with other people I know with mental health problems, they told me to sue them, but fighting them is easier said than done.
-It has been like being in a Kafkaesque nightmare, of a Byzantine bureaucracy!
-I can relate to Kafka's The Castle.
-It's about alienation, bureaucracy, frustration, and futility.
+It has been a Kafkaesque nightmare, of a Byzantine bureaucracy!
+I can relate to Kafka's The Castle, which is often understood to be about alienation, unresponsive bureaucracy, the frustration of trying to conduct business with non-transparent, seemingly arbitrary controlling systems, and the futile pursuit of an unobtainable goal.
 Kafka's The Trial expresses my feelings of appealing to NDIS.
 The Trial is one of his best-known works.
-It's about a man arrested and prosecuted by an authority.
-The nature of his crime isn't revealed.
-The NDIS' process of proving your disability, was disempowering.
+It tells the story of a man arrested and prosecuted by a remote, inaccessible authority, with the nature of his crime revealed neither to him nor to the reader.
+The NDIS' processes, including that of proving your disability, are completely disempowering.<

 Administrative Appeals Tribunal